Independence, Occupation, and Restoration

 On 11 March 1990, the Lithuanian Supreme Council voted 124 to 0 to restore independence.
 Lithuania became the first Soviet republic to take this step.
 The Soviet response was an economic blockade, and eventually military force.

 On the night of 13 January 1991, Soviet tanks and soldiers stormed the Vilnius television tower.
-Thirteen civilians were killed.
+Fourteen unarmed defenders were killed, and nearly 1,000 people were injured.
 Hundreds of thousands of people gathered to defend the parliament building and other sites with their bodies.
 The images circled the world, and international pressure on the Soviet Union grew intense.

 Lithuania Today